Father Michael's Weekly Reflection

 Questions for Reflection:

-• Do I thank God for the gift of the Catholic Church?
+• Do I participate actively in the charitable works of the Church?

 Previous Reflections